peter-noerlund/sky25a-levenshtein/docs/info.md

 ## External hardware

-To operate, the device needs an QSPI PSRAM PMOD.
+To operate, the device needs a QSPI PSRAM PMOD.
 The design is tested with the QQSPI PSRAM PMOD from Machdyne, but any memory PMOD will work as long as it supports:

 * WRITE QUAD with the command `0x38` in 1S-4S-4S mode and no latency
 * FAST READ QUAD with the command `0xE8` in 1S-4S-4S mode and 6 wait cycles